maksabuzyarov/gulp-webpack-handlebars/README.md

     - `favicon` -  generating favicons from one image

-    - `svg` - optimizes them and bakes them into SVG sprites
+    - `svg-sprite` - optimizes them and bakes them into SVG sprites

   - `views`